 The CALIOP L2 5 km Merged Layer Data Product V4 reports tropospheric and stratospheric cloud and aerosol detection information on a 5-km-horizontal grid.
 However, the amount of horizontal averaging required to detect a layer may exceed 5 km and hence the search for features is also 20 km and 80 km averaging intervals (Vaughan et al., 2009).
 Here, we do not retain feature layers detected with a horizontal averaging of 80 km because their optical depths are typically very small and are therefore considered as transparent for the IIR (see Appendix A).
-This means that a 5-km atmospheric column containing, for example, a cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 80 km is considered as a cloud monolayer column here.
-5-km columns are composed by 15 lidar single shots

-85 (every 333 m) averaged together.
+This means that a 5-km atmospheric column containing, for example, a cloud layer detected with a horizontal averaging of 5 km and another cloud layer detected with a horizontal averaging of 80 km is considered as a cloud monolayer column here.
+5-km columns are composed by 15 lidar single shots (every 333 m) averaged together.
 When a layer is detected at 5-km-horizontal resolution in the planetary boundary layer (PBL), the CALIOP L2 processing searches within the layer to identify those especially dense regions that can be confidently detected at single-shot resolution.
 In those cases where clouds are detected at single-shot resolution, the original 5-km profile is reaveraged to a nominal 5-km resolution, with the data from all single shot layer detections being excluded from the newly averaged profile.
-This new profile is once again searched for layers whose presence would previously have been obscured by

-90 the very strong backscatter from boundary layer clouds.
+This new profile is once again searched for layers whose presence would previously have been obscured by the very strong backscatter from boundary layer clouds.
 This allows, for example, the detection of aerosol layers at a nominal 5-km horizontal resolution with embedded small cumulus clouds detected at single-shot resolution.
 5-km columns containing layers detected at single-shot resolution that were cleared from the original profile are not considered in this study.
 Indeed, the IIR observations can be strongly influenced by these large optical depth features.